Improved integer programming models for simple assembly line balancing and related problems: Introduction

 \section{Introduction}

-Assembly lines are an efficient way of producing large quantities of standardized products~\parencite{Boysen.etal/2008}.
-The products are successively assembled on some arrangement of stations, most commonly a linear sequence.
-On each station workers execute the subset of tasks assigned to that station.
-Due to technical restrictions the tasks usually have to respect precedence constraints and therefore cannot be assigned arbitrarily to stations.
+Let $(N,\leq)$ be a weak partially ordered set of tasks with integral execution time $t_i$ for $i\in N$.
+The simple assembly line balancing problem (SALBP) is to find an assignment $a:N\rightarrow S$ of the tasks to a linear sequence of stations $S=\{1,2,\ldots,m\}$, respecting the partial order, i.e.~all tasks $i,j\in N$ with $i\leq j$ satisfy $a(i)\leq a(j)$.
+The \emph{cycle time} of an assignment is the largest time needed to execute the tasks assigned to some station.
+The problem is said to be of \emph{type 1} (SALBP-1) when the goal is to minimize the number stations for a given cycle time, and to be of \emph{type 2} (SALBP-2) when the goal is to minimize the cycle time for a given number of stations.
+The decision version of both problems are NP-complete, since without precedence constraints SALBP-1 reduces to the bin packing problem, and SALBP-2 to the problem of minimizing the makespan of a schedule of the tasks on identical parallel machines.

-The \emph{station time} is the total time needed to execute the tasks assigned to a station and the \emph{cycle time} of an assignment is the maximum station time.
-In problems of \emph{type 1} the goal is to minimize the number of used stations for a given \emph{cycle time}, while in problems of \emph{type 2} the goal is to minimize the cycle time for a given number of stations.
-Other problem types include the feasibility problem (\emph{type F}) of finding some solution for a given number of stations and a given cycle time, and the problem of \emph{type E} of maximizing the line \emph{efficiency}, i.e., minimizing the product of the number of stations and the cycle time.
+The SALBP has been extensively studied in the literature, and there are excellent constructive and heuristic algorithms, as well as exact solution methods available, e.g.~\parencite{Scholl.Voss/1996,Fleszar.Hindi/2003,Blum/2008,Scholl.Klein/1999,Sewell.Jacobson/2012}.
+A very good overview of the methods can be found in the survey of \textcite{Scholl.Becker/2006}.

-The most simple and well studied problem of this kind is the \emph{simple assembly line balancing problem} (SALBP)~\parencite{Salveson/1955}.
-In this problem each task has a fixed execution time and the stations are arranged in a linear order.
-The four variants mentioned above are known as SALBP-1, SALBP-2, SALBP-F, and SALBP-E. All these problem variants are NP-complete~\parencite{Scholl.Becker/2006}.
+The problem is of interest to researchers, since it forms the core of a large class of generalized assembly line balancing problems.
+These include assembly lines of different layout, e.g.~U-shaped lines, lines with assignment restrictions, varying task times, or setup times. \textcite{Becker.Scholl/2006} survey generalized assembly line balancing problems, and the \textcite{ALB} provides a property-based search for information on these problems.
+Results obtained for the SALBP can often be transferred to generalized problems.

-In this paper we theoretically and experimentally compare several formulations for the SALBP-1 and SALBP-2, and propose two new families of valid inequalities for expressing the precedence constraints.
+The purpose of this paper is to show that this also applies to integer programming models for the SALBP.
+Clearly, mathematical models solved by standard solvers are not competitive with state-of-the-art methods.
+They are nevertheless useful since they frequently serve as benchmarks for better methods, and are a tool for studying new general assembly line balancing problems, where such methods are not yet available.
+Combined with reduction rules and heuristic solutions integer programming models solved by standard solvers can be a reasonable, prototypical solution method.